 During a normal six-week summer session, lunches will be available for purchase through TADW.
-Lunches will be purchased on the following schedule: Monday (Subway), Wednesday (El Pollo Loco) and Friday (Little Caesars) each week.
+Lunches for Summer 2024 are TBD.
 Each meal is $8 and can be purchased online at https://www.csun.edu/teenage-drama-workshop.

 Matador Bookstore Complex

-The Matador bookstore complex houses the university bookstore as well as a coffee shop (The Freudian Sip), Burger King, Panda Express, El Pollo Loco, Juice It Up as well as a convenience store.
-Hours vary in the summer.
+The Matador bookstore complex houses the university bookstore as well as a coffee shop (The Freudian Sip), Fry Shack, Panda Express, El Pollo Loco, Sambazon, as well as a convenience store.
+The university bookstore and our campus convenience store (Mercado) are open during the summer.
+Summer hours may vary.
 They are not open on the weekends during the summer.

 Munch ‘n Crunch

-A long-standing tradition at TADW, Munch ‘n Crunch is the final Sunday of the program, The day is filled with class performances, award ceremonies, lunch, cake, an auction as well as laughter and a few tears.
+A long-standing tradition at TADW, Munch ‘n Crunch is the final Friday (July 26th) of the program.
+The day is filled with class performances, award ceremonies, lunch, cake, an auction as well as laughter and a few tears.
 We encourage all parents and families to attend and celebrate our students.